Skip to content

 Table of Contents

-This article will walk you through three easy steps you implement for California Consumer Privacy Act Compliance on Shopify Store.
+This article will walk you through steps to make your Shopify store compliant with the California Consumer Privacy Act (CCPA).

-Before we start, let’s clarify one thing: CCPA is not an obstacle to small businesses or an extra cost.
-It is a piece of law designed to build trust between companies and Californians by giving consumers more power over their personal data.
+Don't fear this law.
+The CCPA is only designed to build trust between companies and Californians by giving consumers more power over their personal data.

 Taking advantage of opportunities and complying with laws start with easy steps.
 Let’s now dive into how you can abide by CCPA in three easy steps.